Children Lines on the Palm

 The lines, traditionally called children lines, are fine vertical lines from the Union (marriage) line on the side of the palm under the pinkie.
 Most of the time, the lines representing children are indistinct, so a keen eye or a magnifying glass might be needed to see them.

-The way I observe these is by looking at the quality of the lines and whether they are present at all.
+I observe these is by looking at the quality of the lines and whether they are present at all.
 These lines ideally should be fine and distinct without blurry edges, scars or dry skin.
 With the latter, it could indicate problems regarding conception.
-If the lines appear fuzzy, it can be that the person is past the childbearing age.
+If the lines appear fuzzy, it can be that the person is past childbearing age.
 It can also mean that the person has lost interest in caring for or having children.
 Remember that these lines can change many times during their lifetime.

-If the lines are missing (or barely visible) altogether on a woman’s hand, it can mean that she has no interest in having a child and may not feel close to other people’s children either.
-There may be another underlying reason for it, such as infertility or lack of a suitable partner.
-Look to other indicators on the palms for clues such as vertical lines on the base of the mount of Venus.
+If the lines are missing (or barely visible) altogether on a woman’s hand, it can mean that she has no interest in having a child and may not feel close to other people’s children.
+There may be another underlying reason, such as infertility or lack of a suitable partner.
+Look to other indicators on the palms for clues, such as vertical lines on the base of the mount of Venus.